scikit-video/scikit-video/doc/faq.rst

 How do I report a bug with scikit-video?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Please give us a full report of your problem in the issue tracker over on github.
+Please give us a full report of your problem in the issue tracker over on `github <https://github.com/scikit-video/scikit-video>`_.

 How do I contribute to make scikit-video better?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~